jithusnair/pdfkit-page-breaker/README.md

 **Warning: Not intended for public use**

-This project, using pdfkit, aims to execute 'meaningful' page-breaks for dynamically generated pdf content.
+This project, using pdfkit, aims to execute 'meaningful' page-breaks for dynamically generated content.

 *Spoiler -> The wrapper requires data in a predetermined structure.*